Shard Blob Transactions scale data-availability of Ethereum in a simple, forwards-compatible manner.

 index < len(tx.message.blob_versioned_hashes), and otherwise with a zeroed

 Add a precompile at

-POINT_EVALUATION_PRECOMPILE_ADDRESS that evaluates a proof that a particular blob resolves
+POINT_EVALUATION_PRECOMPILE_ADDRESS that verifies a KZG proof which claims that a blob

 The precompile costs